theyareonit/GDInputLag/README.md

 # awesome mod

+to download the mod click the link under Releases on the right -->

 make sure you have MinHook.x86.dll in your GD folder (the same folder as GeometryDash.exe), if not then download this zip and use the MinHook.x86.dll from the bin folder https://github.com/TsudaKageyu/minhook/releases/download/v1.3.3/MinHook_133_bin.zip

 if everything is working properly, and you use mega hack, a tab called Input Lag should show up. if it doesnt, you did it wrong. ensure that inputlag.dll is in your extensions folder and MinHook.x86.dll is in your gd folder (not your extensions folder).